 Mix together well before sprinkling into a bath.
 I always ended the bath with a cool water rinse (at least on my legs).

 Then apply the following oil blend, rubbing it gently into your legs before soothing with a cool wash cloth.
-Be gentle and, if irritated, don’t rub it; rather, put the oil blend into a roller bottle with a carrier or into a small spray bottle with cold water and spray your legs regularly during the day.
+Be gentle and, if your legs are irritated or inflammed, don’t rub them!
+Instead, put the essential oil blend into a spray bottle with witch hazel and spray your legs regularly during the day.
+Ahhhh….

 Soothing Mama Bath Soak